What Do I Do After I Get a DUI?

 Court Fines and Fees

-For a first time DUI, the minimum fees are $390 plus assessments, and other fees, and total anywhere from $1500 to $2100 minimum, depending in the court.
+For a first time DUI, the minimum fees are $390 plus assessments, and other fees, and total anywhere from $1500 to $2100 minimum depending on the court.
 You are allowed to make payments or do community service to pay off this amount.

 Will I Get Jail Time?